flamehaven01/FDS-Dev/README.md

 <h3 align="center">A blazingly fast, structure-aware linter for your documentation, supercharged with AI-powered translation.</h3>

-Built for the global developer community.
-Write documentation and code comments in your native language, and let FDS-Dev instantly translate it to production-ready English.
+<h3 align="center">Built for the global developer community.
+Write documentation and code comments in your native language, and let FDS-Dev instantly translate it to production-ready English.</h3>

 [Features](#core-features) • [Quick Start](#quick-start) • [Documentation](docs/) • [Contributing](#contributing) • [Support](#support)